 The Exploitation of a Vulnerable Adult Injunction

-The requirements of an injunction for the exploitation of a vulnerable adult is covered in Florida Statute 825.
+The requirements of an injunction for exploiting a vulnerable adult are covered in Florida Statute 825.

 What Can the Courts Do If They Enter an Injunction against Me?